dwsindorf/VTX/README.md

 # VTX
-A completely procedural full Universe generation program with arbitrary level of detail
+<h3>A procedural universe generation program</h3>

 VTX stands for "Virtual Terrain EXplorer"

-The program is designed to generate an entire Universe containing galaxies, Stars, Planets and Moons with an arbitrary size and level of detail using completely procedural techniques.
+The program is designed to generate an artificial Universe containing galaxies, Stars, Planets, Moons etc. with an arbitrary level of detail using primarily procedural techniques.

-The project is based on WXWidgets for the UI, OpenGL for the graphics and C++ for the programming language and is therefore totally cross-platform and can be build and run on Windows, Linux and (presumably) Apple operating systems (although a port to the mac has not been tested)
+The VTX project is based on WxWidgets for the UI, OpenGL for the graphics and C++ for the programming language.
+It was designed to be cross-platform and able to build and run on Windows, Linux and (presumably) Apple operating systems (although a port to the Mac has not been tested)

-It also utilizes a unique text-based description language that allows user generated scenes to be created and modified via a standard text editor or using the extensive graphical editing interface available in the application
+The program utilizes a custom text-based description language that allows user generated scenes to be created and modified via a standard text editor or by using the extensive graphical editing interface available in the application

 Some screenshots of previously generated scenes are available in the Images sub-directory